 Principles of Learning

-For 40 years Landmark East School has been providing specific programming for day and boarding students with learning differences.
+For 40 years Landmark East School has been providing specific programming for day and boarding students with learning disabilities.
 We offer expert support to students with dyslexia, dysgraphia, ADD, ADHD, non-verbal learning disabilities and high functioning autism.
 The learning environment features a small student-teacher ratio.

 The Elementary School Program (Grades 2 to 6) is a day program that addresses the needs of students who are having difficulty acquiring literacy skills.
 The program uses a multi-sensory approach to develop skills in oral and written expression, comprehension, study skills, mathematics, drama, music and art.
 A key feature of this program is our daily 1:1 language skills intensive support class.
 The typical class size is six students or less.